OpenTranslationBible/open-bible/en-GB/18.Job/md/job-06.md

 ## Job 6:1

-Then Job responded,
+Then Job answered,

 ## Job 6:2

-> “Oh that my grief were actually weighed
+> “If only my anguish were weighed
-> And laid in the balances together with my disaster!
+> and my calamity laid in the balances together!

 ## Job 6:3

-> For then it would be heavier than the sand of the seas;
+> For it would surely be heavier than the sand of the seas;
-> Therefore my words have been rash.
+> that is why my words have been rash.

 ## Job 6:4

-> For the arrows of the Almighty are within me,
+> The arrows of the Almighty are within me,
-> Their poison my spirit drinks;
+> my spirit drinks their poison;
-> The terrors of God line up against me.
+> the terrors of God are arrayed against me.

 ## Job 6:5

-> Does the wild donkey bray over fresh grass,
+> Does a wild donkey bray when it has grass,
-> Or does the ox low over its fodder?
+> or does an ox low over its fodder?

 ## Job 6:6

-> Can something tasteless be eaten without salt,
+> Can tasteless food be eaten without salt,
-> Or is there flavour in the juice of mallow?
+> or is there any flavour in the juice of the mallow?

 ## Job 6:7

-> My soul refuses to touch them;
+> I refuse to touch such things;
-> They are like loathsome food to me.
+> they are like loathsome food to me.

 ---

 ## Job 6:8

-> Oh that my request might come to pass,
+> “Oh, that my request might be fulfilled,
-> And that God would grant me what I long for!
+> that God would grant what I long for,

 ## Job 6:9

-> Would that God were willing to crush me,
+> that God would be willing to crush me,
-> That He would release His hand and cut me off!
+> to let loose His hand and cut me off!

 ## Job 6:10

-> But it is still my comfort,
+> Then I would still have this consolation—
-> And I rejoice in unsparing pain,
+> my joy in relentless pain—
-> That I have not denied the words of the Holy One.
+> that I have not denied the words of the Holy One.

 ---

 ## Job 6:11

-> What is my strength, that I should wait?
+> What strength do I have, that I should hope?
-> And what is my end, that I should endure?
+> What is my end, that I should be patient?

 ## Job 6:12

 > Is my strength the strength of stones,
-> Or is my flesh bronze?
+> or is my flesh made of bronze?

 ## Job 6:13

-> Is it that there is no help within me,
+> Is there any help within me,
-> And that a success is driven from me?
+> now that success has been driven away?

 ---

 ## Job 6:14

-> For the despairing one there should be kindness from his friend,
+> “For a despairing man there should be kindness from his friend,
-> So that he does not abandon the fear of the Almighty.
+> so that he does not forsake the fear of the Almighty.

 ## Job 6:15

-> My brothers have acted deceitfully like a wadi,
+> But my brothers have acted deceitfully like a wadi,
-> Like the torrents of wadis that drain away,
+> like the streams that overflow

 ## Job 6:16

-> Which are dark because of ice,
+> when darkened by thawing ice
-> And into which the snow melts.
+> and swollen with melting snow,

 ## Job 6:17

-> When they dry up, they vanish;
+> but when they dry up, they vanish;
-> When it is hot, they disappear from their place.
+> in the heat they disappear from their place.

 ## Job 6:18

-> The paths of their course wind along,
+> The paths of their course wind along;
-> They go up into nothing and perish.
+> they go up into wasteland and perish.

 ## Job 6:19

-> The caravans of Tema looked,
+> The caravans of Tema look,
-> The travellers of Sheba hoped for them.
+> the travellers of Sheba hope for them.

 ## Job 6:20

-> They were put to shame, for they had trusted,
+> They are put to shame because they had trusted;
-> They came there and were humiliated.
+> they arrive there, only to be disappointed.

 ## Job 6:21

-> Indeed, you have now become such;
+> Indeed, you have now become like them;
-> You see terrors and are afraid.
+> you see something dreadful and are afraid.

 ## Job 6:22

-> Have I said, ‘Give me something,’
+> Have I ever said, ‘Give me something,’ or,
-> Or, ‘Offer a bribe for me from your wealth,’
+> ‘Offer a bribe on my behalf from your wealth,’

 ## Job 6:23

-> Or, ‘Save me from the hand of the enemy,’
+> or, ‘Deliver me from the hand of the enemy,’
-> Or, ‘Redeem me from the hand of the oppressors’?
+> or, ‘Redeem me from the clutches of the ruthless’?

 ---

 ## Job 6:24

-> Teach me, and I will be silent;
+> “Teach me, and I will be silent;
-> And show me how I have erred.
+> show me where I have gone wrong.

 ## Job 6:25

 > How painful are honest words!
-> But what does your argument prove?
+> But what do your arguments prove?

 ## Job 6:26

-> Do you intend to rebuke my words,
+> Do you intend to correct my words,
-> The words of one in despair, which are as wind?
+> and treat the words of one in despair as wind?

 ## Job 6:27

-> You would even cast lots for the orphans,
+> You would even cast lots for the fatherless
-> And barter over your friend.
+> and barter away your friend.

 ---

 ## Job 6:28

-> Now please look at me,
+> But now, please look at me,
-> And see if I lie to your face.
+> and see if I am lying to your face.

 ## Job 6:29

-> Please turn away, let there be no injustice;
+> Relent, let there be no injustice;
-> Turn away, my righteousness is still intact.
+> reconsider, for my integrity is at stake.

 ## Job 6:30

-> Is there injustice on my tongue?
+> Is there any wickedness on my tongue?
-> Cannot my palate discern disaster?
+> Does my mouth not discern calamity?